-If you follow either tech news or kids’ digital media preferences, you’ve probably noticed the anonymity trend – including Whisper, Secret, Yik Yak and many others, including a new one especially for teens called FessApp (covered by my ConnectSafely co-director Larry Magid here.
+If you follow either tech news or kids’ digital media preferences, you’ve probably noticed the anonymity trend – including Whisper, Secret, Yik Yak and many others.
 Anonymity has raised plenty of concerns but it’s likely not going away.
 It’s part of the connectivity landscape now.
 Why do I say that?
 Because it seems to be a solution to the last source of major consternation: a welcome relief from self-presentation in social media and the whole spectrum of concerns surrounding it – e.g., that what’s posted online stays forever and is searchable, that users need to worry about reputations for academic and professional prospects, and even that our children are an unprecedentedly “narcissistic generation” (see this about that last one).

 No wonder we’re seeing self-presentation fatigue!
 People get tired of worrying about how they’re presenting themselves, tired of other people worrying about how they present themselves, tired of other people‘s self-presentation and tired of everybody worrying out loud about potential harm from self-presentation.
 [See what I mean?
 Aren’t you even tired of this list of types of self-presentation fatigue?]

 - Anonymous or disappearing posts can’t be associated with you far into the future by worry warts, judgmental people, bosses, recruiters or prospective employers

 - You can compliment someone anonymously when it might seem weird or be a little embarrassing to do so openly (see “But there’s a flipside” in this conversation about online anonymity among student leaders), or…

 - You can confess to a secret crush – almost like in the days of paper diaries kept under lock and key, except shared with the crush (secretly by you rather than your best friend).

 And so on.
 It’s the lighter side of social media.
 I’m not saying these things are necessarily true in all cases, but that’s the feeling that people have about anonymity, a bit of hopeful relief.